 Approximately, 95 percent of all agricultural, fish and forestry products imported by The Bahamas come from the United States.
 The Bahamas recognizes and accepts the U.S. standards for practically all food and agricultural products.
-The Bahamian Food Act of 1985 is the principal legislative piece governing food products.
+The Bahamian Food Act of 1985 is still the principal legislative piece governing food products.
 The law itself is not very extensive, but it provides the basic framework for the regulation of both domestically produced and imported foods and their use.
-Newer, more comprehensive food legislation is currently in the process of being developed with the aim of enacting a new Food Act in 2011.
 Other legal instruments governing imports of food and agricultural products include the Animal Contagious Diseases Act (also known as the Animal Protection Act) and the Plant Protection Act.
-The Animal Protection Act is also in the process of being amended.
-These legislative changes are due in part to The Bahamas' need to bring its sanitary and phytosanitary, and its technical measures into conformity with WTO obligations as part of its accession to that organization.
+New comprehensive versions of all three of these legislative instruments are being developed as The Bahamas brings its sanitary and phytosanitary, and its technical measures into conformity with WTO obligations as part of its accession process.
+The timeline for enacting and implementing these changes remains unclear, however.

 Most of the regulatory responsibility for food safety falls under the Department of Agriculture, a dependency of the Ministry of Agriculture and Marine Resources.
 However, there are some areas of shared responsibility with the Ministry of Health and to a lesser extent with the Ministry of the Environment's Department of Environmental Health Services.
 These areas of shared responsibility are still in the process of being worked out by the different agencies involved.
-However, the Department of Agriculture regulatory agency when it comes to imported food products.
-The Department of Agriculture regulates imports of certain products by requiring importers to obtain an import permit for each shipment of the following products: fresh produce and plants (fruits, vegetables, plants, flowers, sod, propagative material), live animals, fresh milk, eggs and fresh, frozen and unprocessed meat of poultry, pork and mutton.
+However, the Department of Agriculture remains the lead regulatory agency when it comes to imported food products.
+The Department of Agriculture regulates imports of certain products by requiring importers to obtain an import permit for each shipment of the following products: fresh produce and plants (fruits, vegetables, plants, flowers, sod, propagative material), live animals, fresh milk, eggs and fresh, frozen and unprocessed meat (beef, poultry, pork and mutton).
 The Department of Marine Resources issues the import permits for seafood products.
 Import permits can usually be obtained within 48 hours.
 Phytosanitary certificates from the country of origin must accompany imported fresh produce and plants.
 Live animals must be accompanied by health certificates.
-The Bahamas has no quarantine facilities.
+The Bahamas has no guarantine facilities.
 The Bahamas Department of Agriculture is the main regulating agency for meat and dairy products.
 However, the Department of Environmental Health Services also has some shared responsibilities in this area.
-However, because of their confidence in the meat inspection procedures in the United States, U.S. meat products are usually not subject to inspection.
+Because of their confidence in the meat inspection procedures in the United States, U.S. meat products are usually not inspected.
 When food-related health threats arise, the regulating agencies will monitor imports and work with local distributors to ensure that affected products are removed from the distribution system.
 Certain items may be restricted if the government decides they pose a risk to food safety or plant and animal health.
 For example, The Bahamas restricts citrus from Florida due to the 2005 outbreak of citrus canker in Florida.